edubrusch/phptravels/README.md

 -Open Windows command prompt and go to the project folder;

--Run maven to download all needed libraries "mvn clean compile";
+-Run maven to download all needed libraries using the command "mvn clean compile";

 -You can run the project using maven, through the command "mvn clean test";